Go up

 History of the Triana Bridge

-Over the years, the Triana Bridge has undergone several renovations and changes to improve its strength and traffic capacity.
-In 1976, the tram rails that used to cross the bridge were removed, allowing an expansion of space for pedestrians and vehicular traffic.
+Over the years, its history has been linked to the development and evolution of the city, and it has therefore undergone several renewals and changes to improve its strength and traffic capacity.
+In 1976, the tram rails that used to cross the bridge were removed, allowing an expansion of the space for pedestrians and road traffic.
+In addition, in the same year it was declared a National Historic Monument.

 Triana neighbourhood in Seville

-Some of the oldest churches in Seville are located in this neighbourhood, such as the Parroquia de Santa Ana, where there is an image of the Virgen de la Esperanza de Triana, one of the most beloved images of the Sevillians.
+Some of the oldest churches in Seville are located in this neighbourhood, such as the parish church of Santa Ana, where there is an image of the Virgin Mary.
+Our Lady of Hope of Trianaone of the images most loved by Sevillians.

 Triana is also known for its gastronomic offer.
-You can enjoy a wide variety of bars and restaurants serving traditional Andalusian and Spanish dishes.
-Pescaíto frito (fried fish), tapas and stews are part of the culinary experience in the neighbourhood.
+It is the ideal place to enjoy a wide variety of bars and restaurants serving traditional Andalusian dishes and tapas.
+We recommend you visit its traditional market, to enjoy the fried fish, tapas and stews that are part of the culinary experience in the neighbourhood.

-If you are thinking of taking a trip to Seville we recommend other monuments that you should not miss, such as The Plaza de España, the Reales Alcázares and the Santa Cruz neighbourhood.
+If you are thinking about a trip to Seville, you cannot miss other essential monuments such as The Plaza de España, the Reales Alcázares and the Santa Cruz neighbourhood.

 Download the eBook for FREE!